PinkInk/upylib/rfb/README.md

 svr.serve()
 ```

-Overridding `RfbSession.update()` is useful for animations, but can be freely
+Overridding `RfbSession.update()` is useful for updates that occur in a loop, but can be freely
 mixed with sending server messages in response to events (client messages).

 Client messages can be responded to by attaching methods to the session